Faye

 Running your Faye application

-Being an event-driven application, Faye only works with event-driven servers.
-It currently supports the same set of servers as faye-websocket, namely Thin, Rainbows and Goliath.
-The faye-websocket documentation has plenty of information on running Rack applications with these servers (see Running your socket application), but it’s worth restating here that you must tell Faye::WebSocket which web server you’re using before booting the application, so it can load adapters for it.
+Faye supports the same set of servers as faye-websocket.
+The faye-websocket documentation has plenty of information on running Rack applications with these servers (see Running your socket application), but it’s worth restating here that for some servers you must tell Faye::WebSocket which web server you’re using before booting the application, so it can load adapters for it.
 For example to load the Thin adapter:

 # config.ru